 In 2019, KDOT completed a study that evaluated alternatives to identify a Preferred Alternative to the replace the bridge for the long-term.
 The study team developed bridge alternatives with the key goals being to maintain the river crossing and improve safety for travelers through the 18th Street Corridor.
 Multiple factors such as safety, traffic, impacts to the river and floodplain, aesthetics, public needs and opinions and length of construction were considered before recommending a Preferred Alternative.

-Goals of the study included:
+Goals of the study include:

 At the end of the study process, outlined below, and after a review of several alternatives, the On-Alignment Alternative was identified as the Preferred Draft Alternative.
 It is the most feasible option based on key factors and how well it enhances safety for all travelers through the 18th Street Corridor.